How to Maintain a Terrarium or Ecosystem – The Complete Guide to Carefree Greenery in Glass

 Watering

-• Plants such as ferns and moss like slightly moist soil.
+Plants such as ferns and moss like slightly moist soil.

-• Cacti and succulents need just a little water.
+Cacti and succulents need little water.

-• Gray-brown = no water
+Gray-brown = no water

-• Brown = slightly moist
+Brown = slightly moist

-• Dark brown = water
+Dark brown = water

-• Very dark brown = too much water
+Very dark brown = too much water

-Light open terrarium
+Light in an open terrarium

 Provide sufficient daylight, but avoid direct sunlight – especially with glass balls and vases, which can be powerful magnifying glasses.

-Pruning open terrarium
+Pruning in an open terrarium

 Plants can grow freely, but cut away long or spreading branches to maintain a beautifully designed terrarium.